r-rse/git-github-zero-to-hero/content/04-collaborative_github_advanced/03-resolve-issues-in-branches.md

 {{< figure src="/images/ag-issue-init.png" >}}

-Because we are using GitHub Issue templates, we are immediatelly presented with the 3 issue templates I've created.
+Because we are using GitHub Issue templates, we are immediately presented with the 3 issue templates I've created.

 To demonstrate, I'm going to open the **Add subtraction function** issue.
 To initiate the process, I click on {{% button href="" %}} **Get started** {{% /button %}} next to the issue template I want  to open.